Lilac Everything

-Lilac Everything (subtitled A Project By Emma Louise) is the third studio album by Australian recording artist Emma Louise, released on 14 September 2018.
+Lilac Everything (subtitled A Project by Emma Louise) is the third studio album by Australian singer Emma Louise, released on 14 September 2018.
 The album peaked at number 143 on the ARIA Charts.

-Lilac Everything was written by Emma Louise during a visit to Mexico and recorded at Bear Creek Studio in Seattle with Tobias Jesso Jr. The album marks Jesso's first time working as a producer.
+Lilac Everything was written by Louise during a visit to Mexico and recorded at Bear Creek Studio in Seattle with Tobias Jesso Jr. The album marks Jesso Jr.'s first time working as a producer.

-During the final moments of recording, Emma Louise asked Jesso to dramatically pitch all of her vocals down with Emma Louise saying "It was honestly the most relieving decision I've ever made, musically.
+During the final moments of recording, Louise asked Jesso Jr. to dramatically pitch all of her vocals down, with Louise saying: "It was honestly the most relieving decision I've ever made, musically.
 It just felt so right.
 I didn't even have to think about it.
 It made the album swell.
 It expanded.
 I think, creatively, I was able to do whatever I wanted."

-Emma Louise toured the album across Australia in September 2019.
+Louise toured the album across Australia in September 2019.

-At the AIR Awards of 2019, the album was nominated for Best Independent Album.
+At the AIR Awards of 2019, Lilac Everything was nominated for Best Independent Album.